 '''

 shake ball

-The magic hate ball says: You suck.
+The magic hate ball says: Your face would make an onion cry.

 You shake the magic hate ball.

 '''

-'My word!', exclaims Drakkos.
-'That is rather rude, and no mistake!
+"My word!" exclaims Drakkos.
+"That is rather rude, and no mistake!
 Why, I shall shake this little rascal again to see what it has to say!"

-Drakkos shakes the ball again - this time, when it comes time to query the mapping, there's already a response stored.
-That gets stored in the variable 'response', and when we get to the if statement response is no longer empty and so the else clause is executed:
+Drakkos shakes the ball again - and this time, when it comes time to query the mapping, there's already a response stored.
+That gets put into the variable response, and so when we get to the if statement, response is no longer empty and so the else clause is executed:

 '''

-The magic hate ball says: I already told you: You suck.
+The magic hate ball says: I already told you: Your face would make an onion cry.
 You shake the magic hate ball.

 '''